ramki-pvrs/electricalelectronics/README.md

     -- Encapsulation is used to provide privacy and maintain control over transparency of data(getters and setters (accessor and mutator); immutable objects)
 - Inheritance: Sub-class extending Parent Class
 - Polymorphism:
-   -- Compile Time Polymorphism (Early Binding): Method Overloading - same method name but different number of args or different type of args
+   -- Compile Time Polymorphism (Early Binding): Method Overloading - same method name but different number of args or different types of args
    -- Run Time Polymorphism (Late Binding): Method Overriding - sub-class method over-riding parent class method
       -- method signature (name, parameters, and return type) should be same but implementation can be different